BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 57.5 points or more just one time this year.
+- BYU and its opponents have combined for 58.5 points -- this matchup's over/under -- just once this year.

-- Utah State has combined with its opponents to score more than 57.5 points in two games this season.
+- Utah State's games have gone over 58.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 59.5, is two points more than Friday's over/under.
+- The combined points per game average of the two teams, 59.5, is one point above Friday's over/under.

-- This contest's over/under is 8.4 points greater than the 49.1 these two squads combine to surrender per game this season.
+- The 49.1 combined points per game that these two squads have allowed this season are 9.4 fewer than the 58.5 total in this contest.

-- Cougars games have an average total of 52.4 points this season, 5.1 fewer than Friday's over/under.
+- The Cougars and their opponents score an average of 52.4 points per game, 6.1 fewer than Friday's total.

-- The 60.5 PPG average total in Aggies games this season is three points more than this game's over/under.
+- The 58.5-point over/under for this game is two points below the 60.5 points per game average total in Aggies games this season.

 BYU Stats and Trends

-- So far this season BYU has two wins against the spread.
+- BYU has two wins against the spread in four games this season.

-- The Cougars have been favored by 9 points or more two times this season and have not covered the spread in any of them.
+- This season, the Cougars are winless against the spread when entering a game as a favorite of 8.5 points or more.

-- BYU's games this year have gone over the point total one time in four opportunities (25%).
+- BYU's games this year have hit the over on one of four set point totals (25%).

-- The Cougars collect 385 yards per game, 78 fewer yards than the 463 the Aggies allow per outing.
+- The Cougars average 385 yards per game, 78 fewer yards than the 463 the Aggies allow per outing.

 - The Cougars have two giveaways this season, while the Aggies have six takeaways .